luc-github/ESP3D/README.md

     ...
     TBD

-*from host to printer    [Need Printer FW support] on port 8888
+*from host to printer   (not yet implemented) [Need Printer FW support] on port 8888
     -M803 [IP, AP,SSID, Password....], ]Module configuration settings to be used  by module
     -M805 query to get M804 informations
     ...
     TBD

-*from printer to module   [Need Printer FW support and can be disabled in ESP FW]
+*from printer to module   [Need Printer FW support and can be disabled in ESP FW] (not yet implemented)
     -request configuration/status (generate the M804 as answer)
     -set AP/STATION,SSID,PASSSWORD,DHC/STATIC,IP,MASK,GW,BAUD from serial
     ...